-Sony A9 versus Sony A99 II
+Sony A9 vs A99 II

-The Sony Alpha A9 and the Sony Alpha ALT-A99 II are two professional cameras that were announced, respectively, in April 2017 and September 2016.
+The Sony Alpha A9 and the Sony Alpha ALT-A99 II are two professional cameras that were revealed to the public, respectively, in April 2017 and September 2016.
 The A9 is a mirrorless interchangeable lens camera, while the A99 II is a DSLR.
 Both cameras are equipped with a full frame sensor.
-The A9 has a resolution of 24 megapixel, whereas the A99 II provides 42.2 MP.
+The A9 has a resolution of 24 megapixels, whereas the A99 II provides 42.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A99 II is notably larger (22 percent) than the Sony A9.
 Moreover, the A99 II is markedly heavier (26 percent) than the A9.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
-Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.
+Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 The price is, of course, an important factor in any camera decision.
 The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The A99 II was launched at a markedly lower price (by 29 percent) than the A9, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.

 The size of the sensor inside a digital camera is one of the key determinants of image quality.
-All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixels in a sensor of the same technological generation.
+All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
 Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
-On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.
+On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.